 Very important.

 So when evaluating platforms like Sarwa and others, I looked at transparency first.
 What are they charging?
 Is it clear?
-Some competitors had too much information and unclear pricing.
-Sarwa was straightforward.
+How is my money being invested?
+Do I have easy access to it?
+Do I understand where it is invested?
+In these aspects, Sarwa was straightforward and simple to understand.

 Then I met the team.
 I wanted to know if they were investing their own money on the platform.
 They were.
 That matters.
 Skin in the game builds trust.